Towards Safe Policy Improvement for Non-Stationary MDPs: The Safe Policy Improvement Problem for Non-stationary MDPs

 \textbf{An alternate assumption:} In many real-world sequential decision-making problems, while there is non-stationarity, the performance of a policy $\pi$ does not fluctuate wildly between consecutive episodes.
 Examples where performance changes are likely more regular include the effect of a medical treatment on a patient; the usefulness of online recommendations based on the interests of a user; or the quality of a controller as a robot's motor friction or battery capacity degrades.
 Therefore, instead of considering smoothness constraints on the transition function $\mathcal P_k$ and the reward function $\mathcal R_k$ like above, we consider more direct smoothness constraints on the performance $\rho(\pi, i)$ of a policy $\pi$.
 Similar assumptions have been considered for analyzing trends for digital marketing \cite{thomas2017predictive} and remain popular among policymakers for designing policies based on forecasting \cite{wieland2013forecasting}.

-If $\rho(\pi,i)$ changes smoothly with episode $i$, then the performance trend of a given policy $\pi$ can be seen as a \textit{univariate time-series}, i.e., a sequence of \textit{scalar} values corresponding to performances $\{\rho(\pi, i)\}_{i=1}^k$ of $\pi$ during episodes $1:k$.
+If $\rho(\pi,i)$ changes smoothly with episode $i$, then the performance trend of a given policy $\pi$ can be seen as a \textit{univariate time-series}, i.e., a sequence of \textit{scalar} values corresponding to performances $\{\rho(\pi, i)\}_{i=1}^k$ of $\pi$ during episodes $1$ to $k$.
 Leveraging this observation, we propose modeling the performance trend using a linear regression model that takes an episode number as the input and provides a performance prediction as the output.
 To ensure that a wide variety of trends can be modeled, we use a $d$-dimensional non-linear \textit{basis function} $\phi : \mathbb{N}_{>0} \rightarrow \mathbb{R}^{1 \times d}$.
 For example, $\phi$ can be the Fourier basis, which has been known to be useful for modeling a wide variety of trends and is fundamental for time-series analysis \cite{bloomfield2004fourier}.
-We state this formally in the following assumption, \begin{ass}[Smooth performance] \thlabel{ass:smooth} For every policy $\pi$, there exists a sequence of mean-zero and independent noises $\{\xi_i\}_{i=1}^{k+\delta}$, and $\exists w \in \mathbb{R}^{d \times 1} $, such that, $\forall i \in [1, k+\delta], \,\,\, \rho(\pi, M_i) = \phi(i)w + \xi_i$. \end{ass} Recall that the stochasticity in $\rho(\pi, M_i)$ is a manifestation of stochasticity in $M_i$, and thus this Assumption requires that the performance of $\pi$ during episode $i$ is $\rho(\pi, i) = \mathbb{E}[\rho(\pi, M_i)] = \phi(i)w$.
+We state this formally in the following assumption, \begin{ass}[Smooth performance] \thlabel{ass:smooth} For every policy $\pi$, there exists a sequence of mean-zero and independent noises $\{\xi_i\}_{i=1}^{k+\delta}$, and $\exists w \in \mathbb{R}^{d \times 1} $, such that, $\forall i \in [1, k+\delta], \,\,\, \rho(\pi, M_i) = \phi(i)w + \xi_i$. \end{ass} Recall that the stochasticity in $\rho(\pi, M_i)$ is a manifestation of stochasticity in $M_i$, and thus this assumption requires that the performance of $\pi$ during episode $i$ is $\rho(\pi, i) = \mathbb{E}[\rho(\pi, M_i)] = \phi(i)w$.

 Assumption 1 is reasonable for several reasons.
 The first is that the noise assumptions are not restrictive.
-The distribution of $\xi_i$ does not need to be known and can be non-identically distributed.
+The distribution of $\xi_i$ does not need to be known and the $\xi_i$ can be non-identically distributed.
 Additionally, both $w$ and $\{\xi_i\}_{i=1}^{k+\delta}$ can be different for different policies.
-Further, the $M_i$ can depend on previous $M_j$.
 The independence assumption only states that at each time step, the variability in performance due to sampling $M_i$ is independent of the past (i.e., there is no auto-correlated noise).